rashidqureshi/MSI-Samples/VM-Extenstion-Trouble-Shooting.md

 Trying to run the MSI VM Extension on a VM and running into issues?
 Check below to see if your issue is listed and what can fix it.
-We also monitor //stackoverflow tag azuremsi, check there to see if someone else has run into your issue
+We also monitor ``//stackoverflow tag azuremsi``, check there to see if someone else has run into your issue

 ## VM Extension deployment failing with error code 1009
 ### Issue: The following is seen during MSI VM Extension deployment: